nsrazdan/ECS-171-Group8/README.md

 - Ted Kahl (917327847)

 # Web App Usage
-The web app was built around Streamlit which is a Python based framework.
+This web app is powered by Streamlit, an all-in-one powerful Python based framework that handles the UI development and also the back end work of machine learning models.

+First, clone this repository onto your local machine using the commands:
+`git clone <repo url>`

 Install these dependencies before running the project:
-`
-pandas
+`pandas
 matplotlib
 numpy
 sklearn
 nltk
 dateutil
 tensorflow
 streamlit
 `

 After installing these dependecies, navigate to the `web/` directory and run this command:
 `streamlit run webapp.py`